The Role of Women in Celtic Warfare and Warrior Societies

 Cartimandua: Diplomatic Authority in the North

 Less famous but equally significant is Cartimandua, queen of the Brigantes in northern Britain.
 Unlike Boudica, Cartimandua aligned her tribe with Rome and maintained a decades-long alliance through careful diplomacy.
-She is recorded as handing over the rebel leader Caratacus to the Romans in 51 CE, thereby preserving peace in her territory.
-When her consort Venutius rose against her, Cartimandua requested and received Roman military aid.
-Her reign illustrates that Celtic women could wield political authority independent of male guardians, commanding loyalty from warriors and making decisions that shaped the fate of entire regions.
+She is recorded as handing over the rebel leader Caratacus to the Romans in 51 CE, thereby preserving peace in her territory and securing her position.
+When her consort Venutius rose against her, Cartimandua requested and received Roman military aid, demonstrating her political acumen and the weight of her authority.

 Other Queen Commanders in the Celtic World

-Ireland's early medieval tradition records the figure of Medb (Maeve) of Connacht, who although a legendary queen, likely reflects real historical practices.
+Ireland's early medieval tradition records the figure of Medb of Connacht, who although a legendary queen, likely reflects real historical practices.
 The Ulster Cycle depicts Medb as a sovereign who leads her own armies, chooses her own husbands, and negotiates military alliances.
-Her martial independence is echoed in the Lebor Gabála Érenn (Book of Invasions), which lists several female rulers who fought in battle.
+Her martial independence is echoed in the Lebor Gabála Érenn, which lists several female rulers who fought in battle.
 On the European continent, the Galatian queen Ortiagon led her troops against the Seleucid Empire in the 3rd century BCE.
 The Gaulish queen Onomaris is recorded as commanding a large-scale migration and military campaign into Thrace.
-These examples, drawn from both myth and history, suggest a pattern of female military leadership that was culturally accepted across the Celtic world.

 Spiritual Authority and the Role of Druidesses